-lan McCulloch has enjoyed a 40 plus year career in the oil and gas industry.
-Although now retired from full-time employment, lan continues to undertake short-term consultancy assignments.
-During his career, lan held several senior management roles in operations, commercial, HSE, engineering, supply chain and decommissioning.
-These skills were developed across a wide range of assignments in the UK, USA, Dubai, Singapore, Indonesia, and Algeria.
-Ian, who joined the Board in August 2016 also serves as a Board Member for Lews Castle College/University of the Highlands and Islands and is Chair of the Outer Hebrides Energy Group. lan lives in Shawbost, Isle of Lewis in the family home.
+Ian McCulloch has enjoyed a 40 plus year career in the oil and gas industry; although now retired from full-time employment, lan continues to undertake short term consultancy assignments.
+During his career, lan held several senior management roles in operations, commercial, HSE, engineering, supply chain and decommissioning; these skills were developed across a wide range of assignments in the UK, USA, Dubai, Singapore, Indonesia and Algeria. lan, who joined the Board in August 2016 also serves as a Board Member for Lews Castle College/University of the Highlands and Islands and is Chair of the Outer Hebrides Energy Group.
+Ian lives in Shawbost, Isle of Lewis in the family home.